pelias/leaflet-plugin/README.md

 ### Using a Pelias-compatible endpoint

 This project was renamed as of v1.3.0 to be more closely associated with [Mapzen Search](https://mapzen.com/projects/search), the hosted geocoding service provided by Mapzen that requires an API key.
 You can still point the geocoder at a different service running [Pelias](https://github.com/pelias/pelias), Mapzen's open-source geocoder, by changing the `url` option (see [Query behavior,](https://github.com/mapzen/leaflet-geocoder#query-behavior) above) to the desired endpoint.
-If an API key is not required, then the API key value to instantiate the geocoder can be set to `undefined` or `null`.
+If an API key is not required, the parameter may be omitted or be set to `undefined` or `null`.

 ### Accessing other plugin internals